Succeed in Social Media Marketing

 Courses & Curriculum

 SNHU's online social media degree concentration presents a broad knowledge base, providing access to the theory, history and application of using social media in a marketing context.
 You'll learn to engage and enhance the brand experience while strengthening the relationship between customer and product.
+Students also have opportunity for experiential learning or an internship, which can help make students more prepared for the job market, and more able to use real-world scenarios to build confidence and increase their marketability.

 This specialized online marketing degree program consists of 4 concentration courses: